wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 #### Practice Questions

 **[A.2.p5.1]** Analytically estimate the execution time of the oil-painting program with radius $r = 3$ when it runs on 6 cores.
-Then check your results with the simulation app.
+Show your work, then check your results with the simulation app.

 <div class="ui accordion fluid">